 Szczecin is a large city in north-western Poland.
 It is located near – but not by – the Baltic Sea, and separated from it by Szczecin Lagoon and Wolin Island.
-The city is divided by the river Oder into several parts, with two: Srodmiescie and Prawobrzeze being the most important.
+The city is divided by the Odra River into several parts, with two: Srodmiescie and Prawobrzeze being the most important.
 In this article, you’ll read about the top things to do in Szczecin.

 Ducal Castle in Szczecin (Pomeranian Dukes’ Castle in Szczecin)

 The Ducal Castle in Szczecin is a Renaissance 14th-century castle located at Castle Hill in the Old Town, next to the Odra river.
 It was built in the gothic and Pomeranian mannerism architectural style.
 The castle was the residence of the dukes of the House of Pomerania, who ruled the Duchy of Pomerania from 1121 to 1637.
 Duke Barnim III began the construction of the ducal housing complex in 1346, and until 1428, it was regularly expanded and finally turned into a castle.
 Ducal Castle suffered heavy damage during the Second World War but was rebuilt to its original shape.

 Today, the Ducal Castle houses cultural institutions and a museum (however, due to technical problems, it’s impossible to visit the museum).
 You may visit the courtyard (free by yourself or with a guide with a ticket – but only in Polish).
 You may also visit the Ducal Castle tower (keep your head down), but the queue goes slowly, as there is limited space upstairs.
 Nevertheless, it’s worth going to the tower – it offers a good view of the city.
 Contrary to Szczecin Cathedral Tower, there is no glass window at the top so it is more convenient to take pictures.
 Climbing the tower for the view from the Ducal Castle Tower is definitely one of the best things to do in Szczecin.